gbalduzz/NDArray/README.md

 The sort tests involve sorting a 1D view of a 2D array or a 3D view of a 5D array.
 The "Contiguous lazy evaluation" involves computing and storing a compound operation over an entire array, while the "Strided lazy evaluation" test performs the computation over a 3D view of a 5D array.
-The computation over a contiguous range is also compare with a standard c++ raw loop.
+The computation over a contiguous range is also compared against a standard c++ raw loop.

-xtensor slightly outperforms the NDArray library over a continuous range, as vectorization is explicitly supported.
+xtensor marginally outperforms the NDArray library over a continuous range, as it explicitly  supports vectorization.
 But when iterators over array views are used, NDArray outperforms xtensor by a wide margin.
-Moreover NDArray will not crash while performing operations of the type `view_a = view_a + view_b`.

 # Requirements
 A c++20 compiler, like GCC 10, is required.
 The library uses concepts to improve readability.